 Using essential oils for aromatherapy is an old concept widely used by ancient Chinese, Romans, Greeks, Indians, and Egyptians.
 If there is one thing that stays true despite the modern advancement of today, it is the old beliefs of the ancient people.
 Herbs, essential oils, and other uses of nature are beautiful ways of using the earth for our healing.

-It is also popular to mix (synergize) various essential oils into recipes.
+Mixing (synergizing) various essential oils into recipes is also popular.
 These mixtures can aid in alleviating multiple purposes at the same time.
 Experiment and find your very own personal recipe that is made just for you.

 Lavender - Calming Oil of Aromatherapy